kbase/relation_engine/docs/local-ui-dev.md

 ## Point services to relation-engine-api

-Within the `kbase-dev` docker network, the RE api is associated with the host `relation-engine-api`, and is bound to port `5000` as KBase services typically are.
+Within the `kbase-dev` docker network, the RE API is associated with the host `relation-engine-api`, and is bound to port `5000` as KBase services typically are.

-### Example: Taxonomy RE API
+### Example: Taxonomy API

-The [Taxonomy RE API](https://github.com/kbase/taxonomy_re_api) can be run in a _local-ui-dev mode_ as well, in which case it is configured with the correct RE api base url in the `docker-compose.yaml` file.
+The [Taxonomy API](https://github.com/kbase/taxonomy_re_api) can be run in a _local-ui-dev mode_ as well, in which case it is configured with the correct RE API base url in the `docker-compose.yaml` file.

 ```bash
 git clone https://github.com/kbase/taxonomy_re_api